ordina-jworks/ordina-jworks.github.io/_posts/2020-11-20-chaos-engineering.md

 * What functionality is impaired?
 * Which locations are impacted?

-Also try to have a sort of 'emergency button' you can use to cancel the experiment or to return to the normal state of the system in case you cannot find a solution.
+Also try to have some sort of 'emergency button' you can use to cancel the experiment or to return to the normal state of the system in case you cannot find a solution.
 Be careful with experiments that modify the application state (cache or databases) or that can’t be rolled back easily or at all.

 Eventually when you start doing Chaos Experiments in your production environment, you will want to inform members of you organization about what you're doing, why you're doing it and when.